kk4ead/tis-100/chapter06.md

 Node 0 acts as a switching node for Node 4 (Lines) + Node 3 (Dots/Points).
 It determines which side of the two line column it will draw down the dot values ~ right side down <0; left side down >0; no dots = 0.
 It also sends a value to Node 3 instructing it to wait (no dots to send out due to equal line height) or to go ahead and process the Y value stored in acc.
 It will always process line values first, if any, before handing control over to Node 3.
 Exhaustively, this Node also tells Node 6 whether to increment its X value before processing the dots Y values as well as after Y processing, if needed.

-Nodes 1 + 2 determine the highest and lowest input values after reversing the scale from 18-0 to 0-18 (Bringing it in-line with TIS-100's image xy-coordinate system).
+Nodes 1 + 2 determine the highest and lowest input of 2 values at a time, reversing the scale from 18-0 to 0-18 (Bringing it in-line with TIS-100's image xy-coordinate system).
 The highest value goes to Node 0 and lowest goes to Node 3.
 They also both act as a gateway for 2-way communications between Nodes 0 + 3.

 Node 3 counts Y values for dot coords.
 It also lets Node 0 know when it has completed sending out its dot values.